code0monkey1/rest-api-structure/README.md

 ## Setup

-1. Clone the repo
+1. Fork the repo
-1. Download it to your system
+1. Clone the repo - Download it to your system
-1. ```bash
+1. Run :```bash
           npm i
    ```
    _You're all set_